Steamed sea bream with lemon and rosemary

-The simplest recipes are usually the ones that we repeat the most.
+The simplest recipes are usually the ones we repeat the most in the end.
 Today I bring you one of them, a simple and very healthy recipe, but absolutely delicious.
-A steamed sea bream flavored with lemon, rosemary and pink pepper , which will make you banish forever the idea that steamed fish is boring.
-The meat is terribly juicy and smooth, and also the flavors are enhanced thanks to the fact that the sea bream is cooked in its own juices.
-The touch of lemon and rosemary, together with the pink pepper, give it a fresh touch and a surprising counterpoint to the palate of this recipe.
+A steamed sea bream flavored with lemon, rosemary and pink pepper , which will banish forever the idea that steamed fish is boring.
+The meat is terribly juicy and smooth, and the flavors are also enhanced thanks to the fact that the sea bream is cooked in its own juices.
+The touch of lemon and rosemary, together with pink pepper, give this recipe a fresh touch and a surprising counterpoint to the palate.

-In fact, one of the ways of cooking in which the fish is juicier is steam cooking.
-As you know , fish is a food that tolerates overcooking very badly , and nothing that you spend in time, it stays dry and unappetizing.
-The problem usually comes from the fact that steaming whole pieces is not possible unless you have a steam oven.
+In fact, one of the cooking methods in which the fish is juicier is steam cooking.
+As you know , fish is a food that tolerates overcooking very badly , and nothing that you spend over time remains dry and unappetizing.
+The problem usually comes from the fact that steaming entire pieces is not possible unless you have a steam oven.
 That is why the WMF Vitalis pot with which I have cooked today is golden, it will be very practical for this type of recipe.
-Since it not only has a steam cooking basket with a thermometer-probe included in the lid, but once you remove the basket it serves as a low pot-type pot.
+Since it not only has a basket for steam cooking with a probe-thermometer included in the lid, but once you remove the basket it serves as a low pan type pot.

-I have accompanied the gilthead bream with some vegetables that I have cooked in the basket itself, in this case some wild asparagus and some pink chard stalks, saving time and tools that cooking it at the same time means, but you can use the vegetables that you like the most.
-To make this recipe unique, I added a couple of tablespoons of quinoa.
+I have accompanied the sea bream with some vegetables that I have cooked in the basket itself, in this case some wild mushrooms and some pink chard stalks, saving time and tools that cooking it at the same time implies, but you can use the vegetables that you like the most.
+To make this recipe unique, I added a couple tablespoons of quinoa.
 Does anyone give more?

 Let's go with the recipe.